VACANT

 The successful candidate will undertake research into the use of

-implementation of appropriate software algorithms within buildingEXODUS.
-It is
+software algorithms within buildingEXODUS.
+It is proposed that the

-proposed that the occupants knowledge of the structure will be based upon a
+occupants knowledge of the structure will be based upon a mathematical

 THE CANDIDATE: